MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/product-comparison-for-websites.md

 To specify the maximum number of products in the comparison tray, follow these steps.

 1. In site builder, go to **Site settings \> Extensions**.
-1. Scroll down to find the following settings:
-    - **Products in the comparison limit - desktop devices**
+1. For the **Products in the comparison limit - desktop devices** property, enter the maximum number of products that should be displayed in the comparison tray for desktop viewports.
-    - **Products in the comparison limit - mobile and tablet devices**
-1. For each of these settings, enter the maximum number of products that should be displayed for those viewports in the comparison tray.
+1. For the **Products in the comparison limit - mobile and tablet devices** property, enter the maximum number of products that should be displayed in the comparison tray for mobile and tablet viewports.

 ![Site settings to limit products in comparison tray](./media/Site-settings-to-limit-products-in-comparison-tray.png)